strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ### Altering offsets

-To alter offsets for a connector you also need a ConfigMap, this time to tell Strimzi the new offsets to set.
+To alter a connector's offsets, you need to create a ConfigMap that instructs Strimzi on the new offsets to apply.
 All sink connectors use the same format, however for source connectors it varies.
-The easiest way to create the ConfigMap for altering offsets, is actually to reuse the ConfigMap that Strimzi wrote the offsets into.
+The easiest way to create a ConfigMap for altering offsets is to reuse the one that Strimzi originally wrote the offsets to.

 To alter connector offsets the connector also needs to be stopped.